 Our longest-standing and largest share class focused on Saskatchewan companies that are leaders in diverse sectors for growth, stability and value.

 The i-share focuses on investing in local innovation and technology companies.

 Focused on resources and designed for investors seeking higher exposure to these sectors in Saskatchewan.
 The R-share leverages strategic partnerships to benefit from the skills and knowledge of successful management teams operating in our energy-rich province.

-In the next decade, approximately 75% of small and medium-sized business owners in Canada will be ready to sell their business.
+In the next decade, approximately 75% of small and medium-sized business owners in Canada will be ready to transition their business.
 This will require knowledgeable capital and strategic partners that can facilitate the right structure and support the company’s next growth period.
 To address this need, Westcap Mgt.
-Ltd. completed the close of its Management Buyout Funds including Westcap MBO I Investment LP, in the amount of $57 million, and Westcap MBO II Investment LP, in an oversubscribed amount of $103 million, from a select base of institutional and high-net-worth investors in Western Canada.
-The Funds will target the increasing number of successful small to medium-sized enterprises in Western Canada that are seeking succession planning with aligned executive management teams in growth sectors of the economy.
+Ltd. completed the close of a series of Management Buyout Funds including the most recent, Westcap MBO III Investment LP which represents the largest private equity raise by a Saskatchewan Fund Manager.

 Founded in 1989, Cheung On addresses the financial and relocation needs of high-net-worth Asian investors.
 Cheung On is recognized as a highly successful international syndicated fund and has been ranked as one of the top 100 companies in Saskatchewan by Saskatchewan Business Magazine.
 The Fund has received letters of support from numerous high-net-worth international shareholders.